 Next to the United States, Israel was the largest user of the Phantom.
 Approximately 240 F-4Es and RF-4Es were supplied to the Tsvah Haganah le Israel/Heyl Ha'Avir (Israel Defense Force/Air Force, or IDF/AF) between 1969 and 1976, and these aircraft provided Israel with its most potent combat aircraft throughout the 1970s.
-Although the Lockheed F-16 Fighting Falcon and the McDonnell Douglas F-15 Eagle have largely supplanted the Phantom in IDF/AF service, substantial numbers of Phantoms stil remain in service with the IDF/AF in the present day.
+The Lockheed F-16 Fighting Falcon and the McDonnell Douglas F-15 Eagle have largely supplanted the Phantom in IDF/AF service, and the IDF/AF Phantoms have been consigned to storage.

-The F-4E is known as Kurnass (Heavy Hammer) in IDF/AF service, whereas the RF-4E and F-4E(S) are known as Oref (Raven).
+The F-4E was known as Kurnass (Heavy Hammer) in IDF/AF service, whereas the RF-4E and F-4E(S) were known as Oref (Raven).

 Israel first expressed an interest in the Phantom as far back as 1965, but such interest was politely rebuffed at that time.
 However, losses during the Six-Day War of 1967, the imposition of an arms embargo on Israel by France, and the flow of Soviet-bloc weapons to Israel's enemies caused the US State Department to change its mind.
 On January 7, 1968, President Lyndon Johnson gave his approval to the sale of Phantoms to Israel.